justinasaservice/justinasaservice.github.io/_posts/2022-03-19-how-to-install-jekyll-on-windows-subsystem-for-linux.md

 ---
-title:  "How to Install Jekyll on Windows Subsystem for Linux"
+title: How to Install Jekyll on Windows Subsystem for Linux
-categories: # each post should have exactly one category
+categories:
-  - Guides
+  - Help File
-tags:       # each post can have up to three tags
+tags:
   - Linux
   - Windows
 ---